databendlabs/databend/docs/doc/60-contributing/03-rfcs/20221013-iceberg-catalog.md

 (2 rows)
 ```

 Current snapshot id the external table is reading will always be the newest.
-But users can using time travel with `AT`.
+But users can using `time travel` with `AT`.

 ## Reference-level explanation

-A new table engine `ICEBERG`, and options like `ENGINE_OPTIONS` for engine configuration and `external-location` in DDL will be added.
+A new catalog type `ICEBERG`, and table engine for reading data from Iceberg storage.

-### `ICEBERG` Engine
+### Table Engine

-`ICEBERG` is a table engine that enable users reading data from established Apache Iceberg endpoints.
+The table engine enables users reading data from established Apache Iceberg endpoints.
 All table content and metadata of external table should remain in user-provided Iceberg data sources, in Iceberg's manner.

 The engine will track the last commited snapshot, and should able to read from former snapshots.

-### ENGINE_OPTIONS

-Apache Iceberg has its own defined database and tables, but this external table only concerned about single tables in the Iceberg storage.
-Using ENGINE_OPTIONS users can specify which table in which database should the external access from Iceberg.

 ### external-location